Sexual maturity

+In humans, sexual maturity is related to both puberty and adulthood.
+Puberty is the biological process of sexual maturation, while adulthood, the condition of being socially recognized as an independent person capable of giving consent and taking responsibility, generally implies sexual maturity (certain disorders of sexual development notwithstanding), but depends on other criteria, defined by specific cultural expectations.

 Role of reproductive organs

 Sexual maturity is brought about by a maturing of the reproductive organs and the production of gametes.
 It may also be accompanied by a growth spurt or other physical changes which distinguish the immature organism from its adult form.
 In animals these are termed secondary sex characteristics, and often represent an increase in sexual dimorphism.

 After sexual maturity is achieved, some organisms become infertile, or even change their sex.
 Some organisms are hermaphrodites and may or may not be able to "completely" mature and/or to produce viable offspring.
 Also, while in many organisms sexual maturity is strongly linked to age, many other factors are involved, and it is possible for some to display most or all of the characteristics of the adult form without being sexually mature.
 Conversely it is also possible for the "immature" form of an organism to reproduce.
 This is called progenesis, in which sexual development occurs faster than other physiological development (in contrast, the term neoteny refers to when non-sexual development is slowed – but the result is the same - the retention of juvenile characteristics into adulthood).